Preparing for university and your first few weeks at Roehampton

 - Have a look at your timetable for Welcome Week and plan what events you are going to attend

-- Apply for an NUS Extra card for amazing discounts at a huge range of shops
+- Apply for a TOTUM (NUS Extra) card for amazing discounts at a huge range of shops

 - If fitness is your thing, take a look at the gym and the membership options